nihalahmed/GameCenterManager/README.md

-Game Center Manager
+Game Kit Manager
 =========================

-Game Center Manager helps you manage Game Center in your iOS or Mac app.
+GameKit Manager helps you manage Game Center in your iOS or Mac app.
 It makes it easy to report and keep track of high scores achievements, and challenges for different players.
-Game Center Manager also takes care of the heavy lifting - checking internet availability, saving data when offline and uploading it when online, etc. In future updates, Game Center Manager will make it easy to setup and run live Game Center Multiplayer matches.
+GameKit Manager also takes care of the heavy lifting - checking internet availability, saving data when offline and uploading it when online, etc. In future updates, GameKit Manager will make it easy to setup and run live Game Center Multiplayer matches.

 <img width=750 src="https://github.com/iRareMedia/GameCenterManager/blob/master/Interface.png?raw=true"/>